latest nhpb_banner 1__compressed2

 Eviction and homeless prevention programs in Tennessee.

-First and foremost, homeless prevention services are administered.
-Tennessee pro-actively works to keep people in their current homes or apartments, so prevention is an option for people that are at risk of homelessness.
+First and foremost, homeless prevention services in TN are administered.
+Tennessee pro-actively works to keep people in their current homes or apartments, so prevention is an option for people, including low-income families, that are at risk of homelessness.
 It can be the result of say a missed payment on their mortgage, or maybe they are late on their rent payments.
-The agencies will offer a number of assistance programs to those that qualify.
+The agencies will offer a number of assistance programs to those that qualify in order to help stop an eviction.

 One of the main purposes of ESG is to prevent individuals or families from becoming homeless or having to move into a shelter.
+This is a grant program that will help tenants pay rent on a security deposit on a new apartment, if they need to move.
 Whether you rent or own a home, assistance may be offered to those that qualify.

-Homeowners can also receive help as well.
+Homeowners in TN can also receive help as well.
 While financial aid for paying a home loan is very limited, there are other programs available to them.
 This will generally include free foreclosure counseling or assistance in applying for government mortgage modification programs.

-Housing counselors from the agencies in Tennessee may also deal directly with the homeowner's lender in order to mediate a solution that works for both the lender and the homeowner.
+In some cases, an eviction can’t be stopped and the family (or person) needs to move.
 Rapid Re-housing is available for residents that are currently homeless per federal government HUD guidelines.
 Government grants can be issued in an effort to help homeless persons and/or very low income families that are currently living in an emergency shelter or on the streets.
+It can also be a proactive way to move someone who is close to, or facing an eviction, to a more affordable home in TN.

 As part of this service, clients can get help in transitioning as quickly as possible into permanent, low income housing or apartments.
 In general, the unit needs to be approved by a case management, and in some cases public housing may be mandated.
 There may be grants available as part of re-housing for paying a security deposit, moving expenses, or first and last months rent on a new home.